SeanLuis/eip-draft/README.md

 ---
 eip: XXXX
-title: DeFi Protocol Solvency Proof Standard
+title: DeFi Protocol Solvency Proof
-description: A standardized interface for implementing and verifying solvency proofs in DeFi protocols
+description: A standardized interface for verifying and reporting DeFi protocol solvency
-author: [Author Name]
+author: Isabelly Fernanda Dias Flores (@Isabelly)
 discussions-to: https://ethereum-magicians.org/t/eip-xxxx-solvency-proofs
 status: Draft
 type: Standards Track
 category: ERC
-created: 2025-01-27
+created: 2024-01-27
 requires: 20
 ---

 ## Abstract

-This EIP introduces a standardized interface for DeFi protocols to implement verifiable solvency proofs.
-It defines methods for reporting assets, liabilities, and financial health metrics, enabling real-time, transparent verification of protocols' financial state through smart contracts.
-The standard provides a comprehensive framework for monitoring and maintaining the financial health of DeFi protocols while ensuring transparency and trust in the ecosystem.
+A standardized interface that enables DeFi protocols to implement verifiable solvency proofs through smart contracts.
+The standard defines methods for reporting assets, liabilities, and financial metrics, enabling real-time verification of protocol solvency.

 ## Motivation

-Financial transparency has become a critical concern in the DeFi ecosystem, particularly following recent protocol failures and market instability.
-Current implementations face several challenges:

 The DeFi ecosystem currently lacks standardization in financial health reporting, leading to:

-1. Inconsistent reporting methodologies across protocols, making comparisons difficult
+1. Inconsistent reporting methodologies across protocols
 2. Limited transparency in real-time financial status
 3. Absence of standardized early warning systems
 4. Complex and time-consuming audit processes
 5. Difficulty in assessing cross-protocol risks

-This standard addresses these challenges by providing a unified framework for solvency verification.

 ## Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

 ```mermaid
 flowchart TB